 The Company includes inbound freight charges, purchasing costs and related overhead, retail store occupancy costs including rent and depreciation and a portion of the Company's distribution costs related to its retail business in cost of product sales.
-Distribution costs related primarily to the wholesale business are included in selling, general and administrative ("SG&A") expenses and amounted to \$31.7 million, \$36.2 million and \$40.4 million for fiscal 2014, fiscal 2013 and fiscal 2012, respectively.
-The Company also includes store selling, selling and merchandising, advertising, design and other corporate overhead costs as a component of selling, general and administrative expenses.
+Distribution costs related primarily to the wholesale business are included in selling, general and administrative ("SG&A") expenses and amounted to \$28.8 million, \$31.7 million and \$36.2 million for fiscal 2015, fiscal 2014 and fiscal 2013, respectively.
+The Company also includes store selling, selling and merchandising, advertising, design and other corporate overhead costs as a component of SG&A expenses.